-Since then we’ve learned, ducks, like many animals, actually recognise boundaries.
+Since then I’ve learned, ducks, like many animals, actually recognise boundaries.
 It’s part territorial thing, but also simply understanding what is ‘home’, e.g. recognised.
 The trouble with ducks is once they cross the boundary, they don’t know how to get back.
 It looks very different from above.
 And even more so if they land on the other side.
 Nothing is familiar.

-We have noticed over the years that the older ducks have figured out to stay put if they get spooked and go over a wall.
+I have noticed over the years that the older ducks have figured out to stay put if they get spooked and go over a wall.
 (Being spooked by something is the most common reason for, often accidentally, crossing their boundaries.)

 This happened in the Otter Incident.
 The river had flooded and a large otter was in search of food.
 Yes, they will eat ducks.

-It really felt like we were curtailing their liberty, and also possibly making them more vulnerable to predators.
-But since we did not yet know what their home life would be like, it was for the best.
+For the first time I clipped my ducks’ wings.
+Even though it would not be permanent, and they would be able to fly again when they moulted, I cried whilst cutting their flight feathers*.
+It really felt like I was curtailing their liberty, and also possibly making them more vulnerable to predators.
+But since I did not yet know what their home life would be like, it was for the best.
 They were still able to do little hops, rather like when they first learned to fly, but they couldn’t get any loft.

 They settled into their new home quite quickly.
 Like most curious animals, we had some moments, particularly as the girls went searching for best nesting areas.
-Having clipped their wings proved to be a good thing, though we had to keep even more of a watchful eye on them than ever.
+Having clipped their wings proved to be a good thing, though I had to keep even more of a watchful eye on them than ever.

 Particularly, of course, with Maggie.

 Duly brought back, she did it again.
-We watched her.
+I watched her.
 She quietly sneaked into the neighbours garden and then sidled down the far side, before hopping up on to the end wall, and then fluttering down to the land and stream beyond.
 All followed by George and Louis.

-And since then, even with flight feathers grown back, they have learned and understand what the boundaries are of our and their garden.
-It has been fascinating in fact to watch them hone their flight skills (not something ducks are truly known for).
+And since then, even with flight feathers grown back, they have learned and understand what the duck boundaries are of their garden.
+And interestingly have passed on the information to the next generation.